ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 The benchmark remains a single `preconditioned_dense_3e-14` run.
 Lightweight workspace counters report total calls, slot-map growth events, touched/coefficient capacity growth events, maximum slot count, and maximum touched count.

+### 9.81 Fix dense-workspace statistics linkage (2026-09-24)

+The first reusable-workspace build failed because the header-only/template workspace code in `taylor_model.tpl.hpp` referenced the implementation-only global `g_taylor_model_dense_workspace_stats`, which is defined in `taylor_model.cpp` and is not visible at template instantiation sites.

+The template no longer touches that global directly.
+Two public recording helpers declared in `taylor_model.hpp` and implemented in `taylor_model.cpp` now update the statistics: one for workspace preparation/growth and one for maximum touched count.
+This fixes linkage and keeps the profiling state encapsulated in the implementation unit.
+Dense arithmetic and workspace reuse are otherwise unchanged.